PeterHuynh123/Memory-Game/README.md

-# Black Jack
+# Music memery
-Made a classic card game using 52 deck of card in javaFx framework
+Recreate music memory game from google
 ## How to run the project

 required to run in IntelliJ